Pest Control Services in Dallas, Texas

 North-central Texas is within the native range of the brown recluse spider, and Dallas homes — particularly older construction in neighborhoods like Lakewood, Lake Highlands, and Oak Lawn — frequently harbor populations in undisturbed areas like attics, closets, storage boxes, and wall voids.
 Brown recluse bites can cause necrotic wounds that take weeks or months to heal, occasionally requiring surgical intervention.
 Unlike other spider species, brown recluses can establish large indoor populations numbering in the hundreds within a single home.
 Professional treatment involves targeted residual applications, sticky trap monitoring, and habitat modification.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Dallas pest control pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Dallas pest control provider.

 For fire ant stings with allergic reactions (difficulty breathing, swelling beyond the sting site), use an EpiPen if available and call 911.
 For spider bites, capture or photograph the spider if safe to do so and contact Poison Control at (800) 222-1222.
 During termite swarms, close windows and doors to prevent more from entering.
 Keep children and pets away from infested areas.